Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   - Create separate repository and prepare the functions to be called in jenkinsfile

-  In the beginning of the project, a separated repository was created in Github to host the Jenkins Shared Library.
-The groovy scripts will be created inside a vars folder in the root.
-The name of the files needs to be the same name of the functions used to be called in the pipeline.
-  One of the functions created was the buildJar.
+  At the beginning of the project, a separate repository was created on GitHub to host the Jenkins Shared Library.
+The Groovy scripts are stored inside a vars folder at the root of the repository.
+The file names must match the function names used in the pipeline.
+One of the functions created was buildJar.

   ```
   #!/user/bin/env groovy